ISC-HEI/gdx2d/CONTRIBUTING.md

 - Function return type should be explicitely defined
 - Function can't return a anonymous class type
 - You can use the return keyword in a lambda to return from the lambda by using label
+- Can't have a class and a object defined with the same name